bitrise-io/devcenter/_articles/tips-and-tricks/install-additional-tools.md

                   set -ex
                   which cmake

 {% include message_box.html type="info" title="Advanced tip" content=" If you want to declare a dependency which might be available from another source (not through the package manager), then you might also want to declare the related `binary name`.
-If that matches the package name (like in case of `cmake`) this is completely optional, but in case the package does not match the binary name you can declare it with `bin_name`.
+If that matches the package name (like in case of `cmake`) this is completely optional, but in case the package does not match the binary name, you can declare it with `bin_name`.
 An example is AWS CLI, where the package name in both package managers is `awscli`, but the binary itself is `aws`." %}

 A minimal `bitrise.yml` for demonstration: